mist64/cbmbus_doc/7 JiffyDOS.md

 [^2]: On the C64 – the computer which JiffyDOS was designed for – the CPU is halted by the video chip for 40 µs on every 8th raster line (504 µs); as well as for a little while on all raster lines that contain sprites.
 The C64 implemenation disables all sprites during a transmission and delays the *Go* signal whenever video chip DMA is anticipated.

+[^3]: The C128 implementation runs in 1 Mhz mode to be compatible with the VIC-II video chip.

-[^3]: C64 music playback usually updates the state of the sound chip every 1/50 of a second.
+[^4]: C64 music playback usually updates the state of the sound chip every 1/50 of a second.
 One approach of working around this would be detecting the signal from the device by having an NMI every 75 µs that checks the wire.
 Each NMI would eat up about 30 µs, effectively halving the CPU throughput in this state.